JetBrains-Research/lca-baselines/module_summarization/README.md

 # 🏟️ Long Code Arena Baselines
-## Module Summarization
+## Module summarization

-This folder contains code for running baselines for Module Summarization task in Long Code Arena benchmark.
+This directory contains code for running baselines for the Module summarization task in the Long Code Arena benchmark.

 We provide implementation of baselines running inference via [OpenAI](https://platform.openai.com/docs/overview) and [Together.AI](https://www.together.ai/).
-We generate documentation based on an  plain instruction, without any repository-level information
+We generate documentation based on a plain instruction, without any repository-level information.
-* Generating based on instruction and top-20 method and class names from the library according to BM-25 with instruction as a reference
+* Generating based on instruction and top-20 method and class names from the library according to BM-25 with instruction as a reference.

 # How-to

 ## 💾 Install dependencies

-We provide dependencies via [Poetry](https://python-poetry.org/docs/) manager.
+We provide dependencies via the [Poetry](https://python-poetry.org/docs/) manager.

 * To install dependecies, run `poetry install`